strangedev/presenter/README.md

 ## Supported Markdown Features

 - CommonMark
-- mermaidjs diagrams using a code block tagged with `mermaid`
+- mermaid diagrams using a code block tagged with `mermaid`
 - Remote images using the `![alt-text](URL)` syntax
 - Syntax highlighting